ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ### Process

-Run by the client when processing the server response in the issuance phase of the protocol.
+Run by the Client when processing the server response in the issuance phase of the protocol.

 Inputs:

 - `pkI`: An Issuer `PublicKey`.
+- `input`: An `IssuanceInput` struct.
 - `resp`: An `IssuanceResponse` struct.
-- `input`: An `IssuanceInput` struct.

 Outputs: